thestickybullgod/Hashps1/NETWORK_TIMEOUT_FEATURE.md

 ## Files Modified

-1. `Hashps1_v2.1.ps1` - Main application file
+1. `CrunchHash_v2.6.ps1` - Main application file
 2. `README.md` - User documentation
 3. `copilot-instructions.md` - Developer documentation

 ## Conclusion

-This feature significantly improves the robustness and user experience of Hashps1 when working with network paths.
+This feature significantly improves the robustness and user experience of CrunchHash when working with network paths.
 Users no longer experience indefinite hangs, and the application provides clear feedback about network connectivity issues.
 The configurable timeout allows users to adapt the behavior to their specific network environment.